Oliver House provides a home to four families at a time, and each year helps approximately 12 women and 20 children.

 When a woman comes to Oliver House, she may have immediate custody of her children or she may (as often is the case) be involved with Child Welfare Services and only have visitation privileges.
 Many families have been successfully reunited in this supportive, supervised setting.

 Our Oliver House staff works closely with Child Welfare Services and the criminal justice system to help ensure the best possible outcome for the children as well as their mothers.
 Even with this support, family reunification can be a slow, tedious process and the outcome depends on the needs of both the woman and child.
-Residency of up to a eighteen months at Oliver House allows for the time needed for optimal functioning of the family.
+Residency of up to 9 months at Oliver House allows for the time needed for optimal functioning of the family.
 Over 90% of women who have been separated from their children are reunited at Oliver House each year.

 - Twin size beds